Proof Test and Diagnostic Coverage

 THE DOUBT: What is the difference between a Proof Test and a Diagnostic Test?

-CONSIDERATIONS: The Proof Test concept is coming from IEC 61508 and it is important, especially for the Safety Instrumented Systems (SIS) used in Low demand.
+CONSIDERATIONS: The concept of the Proof Test originates from IEC 61508 and is particularly important for Safety Instrumented Systems (SIS) operating in low-demand mode.

 Where λdd is the rate of detected dangerous hardware failures and λd is the total rate of dangerous hardware failures.